The benefits of cardio exercises have been well documented, and they include more than just weight loss.

-One of the biggest benefits of working out in the morning is that you will no longer need to worry about squeezing in a gym session after work when all you can think about is flaking out on the couch.
+One of the biggest benefits of working out in the morning is that you will no longer need to worry about squeezing in a workout session after work when all you can think about is flaking out on the couch.

 To master the perfect lunge, channel your inner peacock!!